Skip to content

 redis denotes an async client instance and json comes from the standard library.

-• make_key must convert arguments into a hashable key; provide one explicitly when using read/write.
+• make_key must deterministically transform call arguments into a hashable key.

-• write is scheduled via ctx.spawn, so the call returns without waiting for persistence.
-Ensure your backend can handle eventual consistency or add your own synchronization.
+• write runs via ctx.spawn, so the call returns before persistence completes.
+Make sure your backend tolerates eventual consistency or layer your own synchronization.

 Cache Invalidation